‘Peaky Blinders’ Season 4: Everything We Know So Far

 Casting updates

 Apart from the entire Peaky Blinders gangster family including Tommy Shelby, Arthur Shelby, John Shelby and Polly, Tom Hardy will also be returning for the upcoming season as Alfie Solomons.
 Hardy is also currently playing the role of James Keziah Delaney in Taboo by Knight.
-Also, Harry Potter And The Cursed Child actors Cherrelle Skeete and Esther Smith will also join the cast.
+In addition, Harry Potter And The Cursed Child actors Cherrelle Skeete and Esther Smith will also join the cast.

 What will fans see in Season 4?

 Peaky Blinder Season 3 left on a cliffhanger when Tommy Shelby surrendered his entire family to the cops.
-According to Tommy, he did so to protect them, but none of them seem to understand it at that point.
+According to Tommy, he did so to protect them but none of them seem to understand it at that point.

 The entire gangster family will have to be open to reason to understand Tommy Shelby, as he only wishes to protect them.
 He also has bigger plans for himself and the family, which never seem to stop.
 The intense, challenging character of Tommy Shelby will be seen evolving and may be coming to terms with reality.